Advances and Challenges in Meta-Learning: A Technical Review

 \subsection{Black-box meta-learning methods}

-Black-box meta-learning methods represent $f_\theta$ as a black-box neural network that takes the entire training dataset, $\mathcal{D}_i^{\text{tr}}$, and predicts task-specific-parameters, $\phi_i$.
+Black-box meta-learning methods, also known as model-based meta-learning \cite{huisman2021survey, vinalys}, represent $f_\theta$ as a black-box neural network that takes the entire training dataset, $\mathcal{D}_i^{\text{tr}}$, and predicts task-specific-parameters, $\phi_i$.
 These parameters are then used to parameterize the base network, $h_{\phi_i}$, and make predictions for test data-points, $y^{\text{ts}} = h_{\phi_i}(x^{\text{ts}})$.
 The architecture of this approach is shown in Figure \ref{fig:black-box-ml}.
 The meta-parameters, $\theta$, are optimized as shown in Equation \ref{eqn:bbox-optim}, and a general algorithm for these kinds of black-box methods is outlined in Algorithm \ref{alg:black-box-ml}.

 However, this approach faces a major challenge: outputting all the parameters $\phi_i$ of the base network $h_{\phi_i}$ is not scalable and is impractical for large-scale models.
 To overcome this issue, black-box meta-learning methods, such as MANN \cite{santoro2016meta} and SNAIL \cite{mishra2017simple}, only output sufficient statistics instead of the complete set of parameters of the base network.
 These methods allow $f_\theta$ to output a low-dimensional vector $z_i$ that encodes contextual task information, rather than a full set of parameters $\phi_i$.
 In this case, $\phi_i$ consists of $\{ z_i, \theta_h \}$, where $\theta_h$ denotes the trainable parameters of the network $h_{\phi_i}$.
 The base network $h_{\phi_i}$ is modulated with task descriptors by using various techniques for \emph{conditioning on task descriptors} discussed in section \ref{sec:mtl}.